Healthy positivity in Islam

 • Expecting perfect outcomes

-Real positivity is:
+Healthy positivity in Islam is:

 • Seeing clearly